mebeim/aoc/2019/README.md

     break
 ```

-This property is pretty cool, but I am not enough of a matematician to write a
+This property is pretty cool, but I am not enough of a mathematician to write a
 proof for it for N objects (in our case 4).
 It's easy to see that it holds true
 for two objects and one dimension, as Reddit user
 [u/encse](https://www.reddit.com/user/encse) points out in